Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 <img src="https://github.com/user-attachments/assets/ed9512a5-8de4-4748-b3db-ba6e1fe0bee2" width="500"/>

 ### Rollers
+> Not the kind your grandma used to wear

 - Wrap both [*rollers*](Printed%20Parts/ZBeltDrive/%5Ba%2Cs%5D_BBProV25fl_Roller%5Bx2%5D.stl) in electrical tape to maintain a better grip on the belt
 - We recommend 2 wraps, with the 2nd one helping to hold the first in place
 - Place a **M8 Nut** into the side slot and then inserting a **M8x70 Hex Screw** with a **608ZZ bearing** fully into the [*roller*](Printed%20Parts/ZBeltDrive/%5Ba%2Cs%5D_BBProV25fl_Roller%5Bx2%5D.stl)